motifmarkets/motif-core/etc/motif-core.api.md

 import { Numeric } from 'decimal.js-light';
 import { RevRecord } from 'revgrid';
 import { RevRecordField } from 'revgrid';
+import { RevRecordFieldIndex } from 'revgrid';
 import { RevRecordIndex } from 'revgrid';
 import { RevRecordInvalidatedValue } from 'revgrid';
 import { RevRecordMainAdapter } from 'revgrid';
 import { RevRecordStore } from 'revgrid';
 import { RevRecordValueRecentChangeTypeId } from 'revgrid';

+// Warning: (ae-missing-release-tag) "AbsScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class AbsScanCriteriaNode extends UnaryArithmeticScanCriteriaNode {
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.Abs;
+}

 // Warning: (ae-missing-release-tag) "Account" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "Account" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)